The Learning Approach to Games: Discrete Games

-where the supremum over $\tilde \a^i$, for the Nash-type equilibrium, depends on $\vec\a^{-i}$; for the correlated equilibrium, it depends on $\a^i$; for the uncertain equilibrium, it depends on $\hat\o$; and for the coarse correlated equilibrium, it is independent of the controls.
-Note that we have changed $\hat\pi$ to $\sup_{\tilde\a^i}$ due to the optimality condition, and $\hat\dbP$ plays the same role as $\rho^i$.
-However, the key difference is that the correlated equilibrium, similar to the Nash equilibrium, considers deviations without affecting other players, whereas in uncertain equilibrium, changing the strategy would affect others.
+The supremum over $\tilde\a^i$ has different dependence in each equilibrium concept.
+In the Nash-type equilibrium\footnote{We refer to this as a Nash-type equilibrium due to its structure; however, as it is potentially impossible to satisfy, such a concept does not, to our knowledge, appear in the literature.}, it depends on $\vec\a^{-i}$; in the correlated equilibrium, it depends on $\a^i$; in the uncertain equilibrium, it depends on $\hat\o$; and in the coarse correlated equilibrium, it is independent of the controls.
+We replace $\hat\pi$ with $\sup_{\tilde\a^i}$ to reflect the optimality condition, and $\hat\dbP$ plays a role analogous to $\rho^i$.
+However, the key difference is that the correlated equilibrium, similar to the Nash equilibrium, considers deviations that do not affect other players, whereas in uncertain equilibrium, changing one's strategy influences others via learned estimations.

-Recall that if regret is defined similarly to the correlated equilibrium and is assumed to be sublinear, then by definition, the observed time-averaged joint distribution over actions converges to a correlated equilibrium.
-Considering the estimated distributions over strategies in (\ref{eqn:induced-distribution-over-vecA}), one might expect that all players will eventually induce the same distribution in symmetric situations.
-However, in general, there is no reason to assume that a single distribution will characterize every player's considerations.
+Recall that if regret, defined analogously to the correlated equilibrium, is sublinear, then the time-averaged empirical distribution of actions converges to a correlated equilibrium.
+Considering the estimated distributions over strategies in (\ref{eqn:induced-distribution-over-vecA}), one might expect all players to eventually induce the same distribution in symmetric situations.
+However, in general, there is no reason to expect that a single distribution characterizes every player’s considerations.
+Moreover, a similar criticism applies to regret definitions, since changing prior actions would typically influence the future strategies of others.